Understanding your options is the first step to finding the right coverage

 Learn more about the key parts of Medicare:

 Medicare Supplement plans work in tandem with Original Medicare Parts A and B. They help fill in the health insurance coverage gaps left by Original Medicare and are offered by private insurers.
-If you choose to stick with your Original Medicare coverage it’s important to consider a Medigap plan as they can help lower your out-of-pocket costs and make your coverage more comprehensive.
+If you choose to stick with your Original Medicare coverage it’s important to consider a Medigap plan as they can help lower your out-of-pocket costs.
 There are 10 types of Medicare Supplement plans available, although insurance companies are not required to offer all ten types.
 The coverage offered by each type of plan varies, so check to make sure the things that are important to you are covered by any plan you choose.
 Learn more about Medicare Supplement Plans including plan coverage and availability here.

 Medicare Advantage Plans are a coverage option offered by private insurance companies.
 They provide coverage for Part A and Part B of Original Medicare and often offer added benefits like Prescription Drug Coverage, Dental and Vision.
 One of the major benefits of Medicare Advantage plans is that they can offer lower cost-sharing options than Original Medicare, meaning that you may have lower out-of-pocket costs.
 There are a variety of types of Medicare Advantage Plans available including HMO, PPO, PFFS and others.
 Each plan type offers unique pros and cons, with the key differences being coverage flexibility, premium cost, and out-of-pocket costs.
 Comparing multiple plan types is the best way to find the most suitable balance of flexibility and cost for your needs.